-Protecting non-hardy plants from frost and snow are always mentioned as one of the most important garden jobs for winter, but what about your garden furniture, especially wooden garden furniture?
+Protecting non-hardy plants from frost and snow is always mentioned as one of the most important garden jobs for winter, but what about the effort you put into finding the best garden furniture for your outside space, not to mention the investment?
 Will it withstand the cold temperatures and heavy snowfall, and what should you do to protect it?
 The answer may surprise you.

 The truth is that you should do nothing at all, in most cases.
 Your wooden garden furniture is perfectly safe under even a thick blanket of snow – the material can withstand both the snowfall and the low temperatures.
 In fact, cold weather and snow pose very low risk to most types of furniture – unless it's made from natural rattan (as opposed to synthetic rattan that's advertised as weatherproof) or uncoated steel, which will rust.